Fever in Children: Symptoms, Causes & Relief

 It helps to have a guide to normal temperature ranges by thermometer type (though always check the manufacturing information for your own individual thermometer):

-If you find your child does have a fever, you might also notice they:
+If you find your child does have a fever (when body temperature rises above normal), you might also notice they:

 What causes fever?

-A higher temperature shows that your body's immune system is attacking something, according to Dr Dasha Fielder, a Bondi GP and mum.
-Colds are one of the most common causes of fever in children – children get around six to eight colds a year.
-“Fever is a sign of your body fighting, and I always say it's a good sign,” says Fielder.
+A higher temperature shows that your body's immune system is fighting something and colds are one of the most common causes of fever in children – children get around six to twelve colds a year.

 What’s the best way to measure their temperature?

 Thermometers are the most reliable ways of measuring temperature – check your thermometer’s instructions for the best place on the body to take the reading.

 f the fever is making your child uncomfortable, reducing it can help them feel better.